 Jing muses over the director and the editing process: “We were both disappointed by the film for different reasons.
 Clarence felt that the movie would have been more successful if he had filmed all of his ideas.
 I feel that the movie was lopsided because the fans never get to see Kitty and Cindy have sex.
 The distributor wanted to quicken the pace by removing their homosexual relationship.
 As a result, I overcompensated by removing many of the heterosexual sex shots because I wanted the lesbianism to be more memorable.
 This wouldn’t have happened if Josephine Siao hadn’t dropped out, because her popularity would justify a longer running time.
 This is why John Woo and I can make our longest movies with Chow Yun-Fat.”

 Jing ruminates on the movie’s success and what he could have done better: “I still feel that the movie would have been more successful if it was sexier.
 After watching Slave of the Sword in 1993, I felt like I should have replaced Carrie Ng with Joyce Ngai or Pauline Chan (who would have been 19 in 1992).
-Also, the movie would have been more successful had Josephine hadn’t dropped out faster than a high-school drop-out who has found out that she is too pregnant to study.
+Also, the movie would have been more successful had Josephine not dropped out faster than a high-school drop-out who has found out that she is too pregnant to study.
 It was like Maria Schneider having second thoughts about That Obscure Object of Desire and Caligula.
 For what it already is, Naked Killer was middle of the road.
 It wasn’t mainstream enough nor alternative enough.
 Of course, I’m strictly talking about the reception that it got in Hong Kong.
-In Taiwan, the movie had major momentum.
+In Taiwan, the movie had more momentum.
 Speaking of momentum, Naked Killer took 18 days to film.
 24 hours non-stop.
 This is why it’s good to have assistant directors and stunt guys to step in so that the main director can sleep.”